-We elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
-Accordingly, we generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that we currently distribute to our stockholders as dividends.
+Distributions We intend to pay quarterly distributions to our stockholders out of assets legally available for distribution.
+Our distributions, if any, will be determined by our Board of Directors.
+Taxation We elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
+Accordingly, we generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that we currently distribute to our stockholders.
 To maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
 Depending on the level of taxable income earned in a tax year, we may choose to carry forward taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income.
 Any such carryover taxable income must be distributed through a dividend declared prior to timely filing the final tax return related to the year which generated such taxable income.
 See "Material U.S. Federal Income Tax Considerations" in the accompanying prospectus.

-Your investment in our common stock involves a high degree of risk, and should be considered highly speculative.
-See "Risk Factors" beginning on page 13 of the accompanying prospectus for a discussion of factors you should carefully consider, including the risk of leverage, before investing in our common stock.
+Risk Factors Your investment in our common stock involves a high degree of risk, and should be considered highly speculative.
+See "Supplementary Risk Factors" beginning on page S-9 of this prospectus supplement and "Risk Factors" beginning on page 13 of the accompanying prospectus for a discussion of factors you should carefully consider, including the risk of leverage, before investing in our common stock.
+Conflicts of Interest An affiliate of Wells Fargo Securities, LLC, the joint book-running manager of this offering, is the lender under the Facility.
+We intend to use approximately \$38 million of the net proceeds from this offering to repay our outstanding borrowings under the Facility.
+In the ordinary course of business, the underwriters or their affiliates have engaged and may in the future engage in various financings, banking and investment banking services with, and provide financial advisory services to our company and our affiliates, for which they have received or may receive customary fees and expenses.